Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Scarborough has 60 active public transport stops, all of which are bus services.
-There are five different routes operating in total, serving 1,324 weekly passenger trips combined.
-The average distance residents live from the nearest transport stop is 163 meters.
+Scarborough has 60 active public transport stops, all of which are bus stops.
+These stops are served by five different routes that together facilitate 1,324 weekly passenger trips.
+The accessibility to these services is rated as excellent, with residents on average being located just 163 meters away from the nearest stop.

-Each route provides an average of 189 trips per day, resulting in approximately 22 weekly trips per individual stop.
+Each route operates an average of 189 trips per day, which equates to approximately 22 weekly trips per individual stop.

 Frequently Asked Questions - Transport